alexwlchan/alexwlchan.net/src/_drafts/a-remote-controlled-oven-is-a-safety-nightmare.md

 How could somebody nasty misuse an oven that's controlled by an app?
 Before you read on, you might want to try this exercise yourself.
 How many ways can *you* think of that an abusive ex or terrible flatmate might use this oven to hurt someone?
+What sort of things should you consider when designing this oven?
 I'll explain some of my ideas after the picture.

 <figure>